For:

 The programme aims to:

-• Build a powerful diverse network that colleagues can utilise in the future for the benefit of their own trusts and in shaping the system; and
+• Build a powerful diverse network that colleagues can utilise in the future for the benefit of their own trusts and in shaping the system

-• Nurture the talents of the most senior leaders in our system to lead and grow trusts especially in areas where they are needed most.
+• Nurture the talents of the most senior leaders in our system to lead and grow large multi-academy trusts especially in areas where they are needed most

 Delivery

-Through a hybrid learning approach, the programme will support participants in preparing for all these dimensions:.
+Through a hybrid learning approach, the programme will support participants (known in the context of this programme as School Trust CEO Fellows) in preparing for these dimensions:

-• Self-study, including podcasts, will cover both the concrete knowledge of the CEO and involve discussions with successful CEOs to explore the nuance of the role.
+• Self-study, including podcasts and digital approximations, will cover both the concrete knowledge of the CEO role and involve discussions with successful CEOs to explore the nuance of the role

-• Immersive learning experiences in successful trusts will prepare participants to navigate three complex and yet frequently occurring challenges faced by MAT CEOs.
+• Immersive learning experiences in successful trusts will prepare the Fellows to navigate three complex and yet frequently occurring challenges faced by school trust CEOs

-• Participants will build up a mentoring relationship with successful CEOs, further supporting participant learning.
+• Fellows will build up a mentoring relationship with successful CEOs, further supporting participant learning

 Who is it for?

-The School Trust CEO Programme will support new CEOs who have an appetite for development and a commitment to the system.
+The School Trust CEO Programme will support new and experienced serving CEOs who have an appetite for development and a commitment to the system.
 It will prepare them to support more schools, accelerating change to ensure no child or community is left behind.

-• Significant leadership experience across a large number of schools
+• Significant leadership experience across a number of schools

 • Sustained exposure to the CEO role if they are not a CEO already